The Simulation System

 General

-With the introduction of a new simulation technology, Maxon lays the foundation for a new dynamics system in Cinema 4D.
+Maxon lays the foundation for a new Dynamics System in Cinema 4D with a new simulation technique.
 It is a system that can calculate all possible types of physical behavior, such as Rigid/Soft Body, clothing and spline ("rope") simulation.
-In addition, the Pyro system also belongs to this category, which allows you to simulate smoke, fire and explosions.
+This category also includes the Particle and Pyro system, which can be used to simulate liquids, particle flows, smoke, fire and explosions.

 Currently, all tags that can be found in the tag menu Simulation Tags work with the new simulation system: